 EPSDT Residential Treatment Services may be provided to persons with developmental delays such as autism and intellectual disabilities.
 Youth must exhibit intensive behavioral challenges to be authorized for services.
-EPSDT Residential Treatment services for Medicaid eligible youth with developmental disabilities are service authorized and billed through Magellan of Virginia.
+EPSDT Residential Treatment services for Medicaid eligible youth with developmental disabilities are service authorized and billed through the FFS service authorization contractor.